 Following the purchase of the site by Sir Donald Pollock and its gift to the University, St. Leonard’s became a hall of residence for female students.
 By the late-1960s, when modern halls were completed, it became the administrative centre for the complex.
 A sympathetic internal restoration was completed post 2000.

-St. Leonard’s Hall is a Category A Listed Building (HB Number 28619).
+St. Leonard’s Hall is an Historic Scotland Category A Listed Building (Ref: 28619).

 The Old and New Towns of Edinburgh are a UNESCO World Heritage Site.

 Camera: Canon EOS 450D (Digital Rebel XSi in the USA)